-Here are just five things that I am doing both at home and abroad in an attempt to be a more environmentally friendly traveller.
-I hope you consider adopting some, if not all of these easy ways too!
+Here are just five things that I am doing at home and abroad in an attempt to be a more environmentally friendly traveller.
+They’re effortless and easy to apply to your lifestyle.

-Download Ecosia as Your Search Engine
+Download Ecosia As your Search Engine

 I have downloaded Ecosia, an awesome search engine that donates money to plant trees each and every time you search for something on the internet.

-It literally works as your homepage in place of Google so when you’re researching or booking your trip, instead of adding profits to a tech giant, you are donating (and the best bit of all – without even realising) to a charity!
+Ecosia literally works as your homepage in place of Google.
+So when you’re researching or booking your trip, instead of adding profits to a tech giant, you are donating (and the best bit of all – without even realising) to a charity!

 It’s such a simple and brainless way to counteract carbon emissions.
 If there is just one thing you need to do today, it’s installing Ecosia on your PC or laptop!